Robopoly/Robopoly_PRismino/README.md

 The numbers correspond to the markings on the PCB silkscreen.

-    #define SERVO1 6 // PORTD7
+    #define SERVO1 6 // PD7
-    #define SERVO2 5 // PORTC6
+    #define SERVO2 5 // PC6

 ### DIP switch pins

 Do not use these pins as outputs!
 The reason for this convoluted order is because they were easier to route on the PCB this way.

-    #define DIP1 2 // PORTD0
+    #define DIP1 2 // PD0
-    #define DIP2 3 // PORTD1
+    #define DIP2 3 // PD1
-    #define DIP3 1 // PORTD3
+    #define DIP3 1 // PD3
-    #define DIP4 0 // PORTD2
+    #define DIP4 0 // PD2

 ### Button pin

-Do not use this pin as an output!
+This pin is protected with a 10K resistor against shortcuts when it's set as output and the button is clicked (shorted to ground).

-    #define BUTTON 7 // PORTE6
+    #define BUTTON 7 // PE6

 ### Buzzer pin

+There's a 1K resistor in line with the buzzer to limit the current.

-    #define BUZZER 8 // PORTB4
+    #define BUZZER 8 // PB4

 ### LED pin

+There's a 1K resistor in line to limit the LED current, when LEDs on the shield and PRismino are installed the equivalent resistance is 0.5K.

-    #define LED 13 // PORTC7
+    #define LED 13 // PC7

 ### Potentiometer pin

-Do not use the potentiometer pin as output when the shield is connected, it can damage the MCU!
+The potentiometer has a 10K resistor in line with the pin, this serves as a short-circuit protection in case this pin is used as output and the potentiometer is set to the opposite voltage.

-    #define POT A0 // PORTF7
+    #define POT A0 // PF7

-See the button/switch functions for more details about the interrupt type definitions.

 # Examples